-Reports from the media, and information provided to the wider public and decision makers, may not have been able to distinguish the feature of water to be a renewable resource from that of other natural resources (e.g. fossil fuels) which are subject to depletion.
-This misrepresentation has typically originated from graphs like that in Fig. 10, which shows where water is stored on Earth.
-Groundwater appears then as the vast majority of liquid freshwater, and surface water appears to be a negligible fraction-particularly water in rivers.
-Similar information appears in tabulated form (see e.g. the table at the bottom of the USGS information sheet at the URL shown in the caption of Fig. 10-notice the difference in the Greek translation in ga.water.usgs.gov/edu/watercyclegreek.html).
+Reports from media and information provided to the wider public and decision makers may have not been able to distinguish the feature of water to be a renewable resource from other natural resources (e.g. fossil fuels) which are subject to depletion.
+This misrepresentation has been typically originated from graphs like that in Fig. 11, which shows where water is stored on Earth.
+Groundwater appears then as the vast majority of liquid freshwater and surface water appears to be a negligible fraction-particularly water in rivers.
+Similar information appears in tabulated form (see e.g. table in the bottom of the information sheet of USGS in address shown in the caption of Fig. 11-notice the difference in the Greek translation in ga.water.usgs.gov/edu/watercyclegreek.html).
 The correctness of the information given in such graphs and tables is not questioned.
-However, in the case of renewable resources, as is freshwater, fluxes matter much more than storage.
-Surface water flux to the oceans is estimated at 44 700 km/year, whereas an estimate of groundwater flux to the oceans is 2200 km/year (Shiklomanov & Sokolov, 1985), that is, about 20 times less.
+However, in renewable resources, as is freshwater, fluxes matter much more than storages.
+Surface water flux to oceans is estimated at 44 700 km3/year whereas an estimate of groundwater flux to oceans is 2200 km3/year (Shiklomanov & Sokolov, 1985), that is, about 20 times less.